nqnguyen86/grpc-example/README.md

 Goal: make connections form Go server to clients using different lanaguages as Go, NodeJs,...

+Lession learnt: name of parameters of the client needs to exactly as defined protocol buffers

 ## Install on Windows

 - Install Go